 PBF Energy Inc.’s Delaware City, Delaware, and Paulsboro, New Jersey, refineries were operating normally yesterday, according to recorded community hotline messages.
 The plants, with a combined capacity of 367,200 barrels a day, ran at reduced rates throughout the storm.

-NuStar Energy LP (NS)’s 74,000 barrel-a-day Paulsboro asphalt facility in New Jersey was returning to service and is expected to be back to full production by today, according to a statement posted on the company’s website Oct.
+NuStar Energy LP (NS:US)’s 74,000 barrel-a-day Paulsboro asphalt facility in New Jersey was returning to service and is expected to be back to full production by today, according to a statement posted on the company’s website Oct.
 30.

 Delta Air Lines Inc.’s Monroe Energy LLC 185,000 barrel-a- day Trainer, Pennsylvania, refinery was operating normally, the Energy Department said yesterday.
 Trebor Banstetter, an Atlanta- based spokesman for Monroe, didn’t respond to an e-mail about the status of the plant.